What do ethical hackers do?

 Once inside the network, hackers will daisy-chain techniques to escalate privileges and compromise other systems.
 This process can last days or months as the hacker continues looking for valuable data without triggering any of your network defence mechanisms.

-Maintaining access (gaining persistence)
+Maintaining access in ethical hacking (gaining persistence)

 Having broken through your defences and established a foothold on the network, the hacker will first ensure they can maintain access.
 They will create new user accounts with admin level permissions for instance, allowing them to log in through the “front door”.
 Or they may install trojan horse malware on the network, providing a backdoor from which to work in future.